BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 \- Still annoying to rewrite tests as I change requirements.

 \+ Honestly in the end things got a bit complicated and confusing, but when my tests were finally green, I tested manually, and it was perfect.

+#### V1 normalization:

+\+ This is super interesting to me.
+The same tests, that i wrote for TDDBetter variation... turns out i can reuse them for all the other implementations!
+Without ever planning for this.

+\+ I can now update the tests for the normalization, and use tests written for this one variation to verify all other variations, if they work the way they are supposed to, or not... very nice.

 ## Order of implementation:
 Unfortunately i cannot start a new variation with a fully clean brain, also since i choose to do this in one project i can reuse code from time to time.
 But it is actually interesting to see how easy it is to reuse code from one solution to the other.